neoclide/coc-tabnine/Readme.md

 Fork of [tabnine-vscode](https://github.com/zxqfl/tabnine-vscode)

-This is the [coc.nvim](https://github.com/neoclide/coc.nvim) client for [TabNine](https://tabnine.com), the all-language autocompleter.
+This is the [coc.nvim](https://github.com/neoclide/coc.nvim) client for [Tabnine](https://tabnine.com), the all-language autocompleter.

 - Indexes your whole project, reading your .gitignore to determine which files to index.
 - Type long variable names in just a few keystrokes using the mnemonic completion engine.
 - Zero configuration.
-TabNine works out of the box.
+Tabnine works out of the box.
 - Highly responsive: typically produces a list of suggestions in less than 10 milliseconds.

 ## Install